MartinStokroos/K8032/README.md

 ## Required hardware
 To function as a full replacement for the K8055 board, the STM32F103 Blue Pill requires additional circuitry, including:

-- An 8-line digital output buffer/level converter (3.3V to 5V).
+- An 8-way digital output buffer/level converter (3.3V to 5V).
-- 5 lines of 5V-tolerant digital input buffers.
+- Five lines of 5V-tolerant digital input buffers.
 - Two low-pass filters for analog PWM outputs.
 - Two analog input amplifier/buffers.